paulfoley/Udacity_Nanodegree-Machine_Learning/Outlier_Management/README.md

 ##### Conclusion

-As we can see the [Linear Regression](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) model fits the data better when the outliers have been removed.
+As we can see, the [Linear Regression](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) model fits the data better when the outliers have been removed.

 ## Authors